vishalkumar-netizen/Basson-ZeroStream/README.md

-🎬 Basson ZeroStream
-Basson ZeroStream is an ultra-lightweight, privacy-centric web utility designed to play local video files instantly within your browser.
+🎬 Basson ZeroStream is an ultra-lightweight, privacy-centric web utility designed to play local video files instantly within your browser.
 By eliminating the need for server uploads or software installations, it provides a "zero-bandwidth" solution for high-quality local playback.

 🚀 Key Features
 Absolute Privacy: Files are read locally via the browser's File API.
 Your data never touches the internet or any external server.